This post may contain affiliate links, you can read my affiliate disclosure here.

 Cook Your Own food

 Face it, there is no way around it.
 You will have to get in the kitchen and cook.
-For some this may sound extremely intimidating, but don’t worry I’ll share bunch of tips further down to make feel much more manageable.
-Fast food and conveniently packaged foods are full of ingredients we can’t control, so you are just going to have to get in the kitchen at least a few hours a week.
+This might sound intimidating, but don’t worry.
+I will share a bunch of tips to make this more manageable.

 Eat Seasonal & Local